RanaMagdy20/Communication-project/README.md

 # Communication-project
-A MATLAB code that takes an arbitrary number of signals as an input (M signals) and uses Gram-Schmidt procedure to produce the minimum number of required orthonormal basis functions (N bases function) to represent the M signals.
-Use constellation diagram to calculate the probability of errors in the system practically.
+A MATLAB code that takes an arbitrary number of signals as an input and uses Gram-Schmidt procedure to produce the minimum number of required orthonormal basis functions to represent these signals.
+Using constellation diagram to calculate the probability of errors in the system practically.